10 Tips To Help Protect /Keep Your Privacy

 Use cash instead of debit or credit cards

 Cash is private.
-Although there is a definite move towards a cashless society (a watched and controlled society), while you can, you should use cash if you’re concerned at all about your online ‘dossier’.
+Although there is a definite move towards a cashless society (a watched and controlled society), while you can, you can still use cash if you’re concerned at all about your online ‘dossier’.
 When you purchase with a debit or credit card, there’s a record of what you’ve bought (forever?), where you’ve bought it, and when you bought it.

 Don’t sign up for promotional enticements or discount offers

 Have you ever considered why a store might offer you a 10% discount or a $30 discount (etc..) to ‘sign up’ for their store card?
 Your information is worth money to them.
 You will be targeted with mailings (and spam mail & phone calls) based on what you purchase, your personal demographic, and other such things.
 Your name, address, phone number, and email address will go out far-and-wide.
+Is it worth it for you to do that?
+Some don’t care.
+But if you’re concerned about privacy, don’t sign up.

 Avoid Facebook, Twitter, and similar social websites